TLMostafa1650/TLMostafa1650/README.md

 ### About Me

-🎓 I'm a CS Student in the Faculty of Computer Science, specializing in Data Science.
+🎓 I'm a Computer Science Student in the Faculty of Computer Science, specializing in Data Science.
-🌟 I have a strong passion for backend development.
+🌟 I have a strong passion for Full Stack development.
-💻 I love diving into Java and spending hours coding on my computer.
+💻 I love diving into Java,C++ & Python and spending hours coding on my computer.
 🎇 I enjoy programming and dedicating a lot of my time to improving my skills.

 ### 🛠 Skills